cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 There would have several pages in Portfolio Management, the first one is *Performance*.

 In Performance page, users can see a summary of their earnings from all accounts in their wallets.
 There would have charts and tables, and users may choose different timespan to see the sum of their profit.

-The second one is the Reward/Slash page.
-In this page, users can have a detailed report of how much they earn through all eras, similar to the Staking Rewards Collector.
+Users may also see a detailed report of how much they earn through all eras, similar to the Staking Rewards Collector.

 The third one is unique, the Notification page.
-Users are able to bind the CryptoLab bots to Telegram and see regular revenue reports and be notified when a validator increases the commission or a validator is slashed.
+Users are able to bind the CryptoLab bots to Telegram or emails and see regular revenue reports and be notified when a validator increases the commission or a validator is slashed.
 There would have an event summary to list recent validator changes.

 In this stage, these events would be recorded.